AgileVentures/kcsc_admin/Manual.md

 Forms are collapsible by clicking the header to reduce amount of scrolling.

-*all forms apart from Plans are collapsed *
+*all forms apart from VCS Info are collapsed *
 <img src="Images/collapseForms.png" />

 Form allows you to edit sections **Header**, **Description** by filling corresponding fields.
 The number of characters is limited to preserve the layout of the page.